What to know about Identity Theft

 KNOW your Debit Card's PIN (Personal Identification Number)

 You should always know the Personal Identification Number (PIN) for your Debit Card.
-If you do not know your PIN then please bring your card in to any FNB branch and see a CSR who can allow you to select your own PIN that will be known ONLY by you.
+If you do not know your PIN then please bring your card in to any First National Bank branch and see a CSR who can allow you to select your own PIN that will be known ONLY by you.
 You may also change your debit card's PIN at any time by seeing a CSR.
 Due to fraudulent activity we are often required to place a block on "non-PIN" debit card transactions.
 If we take this measure, it is for the purpose of preventing unauthorized transactions.

 Knowing your PIN will allow you to complete your debit transactions.
 Thank you for understanding and for knowing your debit card PIN number.